Consensys/doc.gnark/docs/Tutorials/eddsa.md

 Notice that all the witnesses are public.

-We need a `Define` function describing the mathematical statement that must be verified.
-We did $99$% of this job with the implementation `Verify` earlier, now it's just a matter of piecing parts together.
+You need a `Define` function describing the mathematical statement that must be verified.
+You did most of this job with the `Verify` implementation, now you have to assemble parts.

 ```go
 import (